-The field of Ethnic and Migration Studies is distinctively interdisciplinary.
+The field of Ethnic and Migration Studies is a distinctively interdisciplinary field that studies ethnic phenomena and processes, interethnic relations, ethnic (especially minority) policies and managing ethnic diversity.
 Despite the fact that ethnic categories are relatively stable and historical units, they are exposed to permanent and relatively powerful changes and regional variability.
 The dynamic processes that transform European and other societies due to international mobility and ethnic processes create numerous heterogeneous ethnic and cultural situations.
-Ethnic and cultural diversity in many areas represent the main reason and/or the medium for conflicts and problems, but they also represent exceptional human and therefore developmental potential.
+Ethnic and cultural diversity in many areas represent the main reason and/or the medium for conflicts and problems, but they also represent a source of exceptional human and therefore developmental potential.
+Taken into account in is the fact that European societies strive to preserve their national identities and cultural characteristics (which is self-evident for states that are organized according to nation and in declaratively terms for historically defined minorities within their territories).
+However, they face three sets of challenges: (1) the cultural heterogenisation of European societies brought about by globalisation processes and mass migration, (2) the reduction of historical (traditional, indigenous or territorial) minorities and ethnic communities, and (3) the strengthening of new ethnic communities.
+The problems are therefore both old (especially minority) and new.
+Cultural heterogenisation is a widespread process, regionally diverse and multidimensional in its effects.
+Classical studies of ethnogenesis and nationalism are a support only to some extent, because ethnic processes and interethnic relations often take place differently than they did decades ago.
+In practice, managing ethnic and cultural diversity has become more demanding and widespread.
 Thus ethnic and migration studies are always topical subjects.
-They need to be the subject of critical analysis and careful synthesis in order to effectively manage internal and external ethnical diversities on a national and international level, to resolve and prevent conflict, and to contribute to the development of human resources as one of the basic developmental categories of the Slovene, European and global society.
+They need to be the subject of critical analysis and careful synthesis in order to effectively manage internal and external ethnical diversities on a national and international level, to resolve and prevent conflict, and to contribute to the development of human resources as one of the basic developmental categories of the Slovene European but also global society.

 The study field tries to capture a wide pallet of ethnic phenomena, relations and processes in the contemporary world, with special attention being paid to Slovenia and Europe.
 These two areas were selected due to geographical proximity and the similarity of ethnic and migration problems, and because the implementation of results of academic work is most plausible here.
-The programme includes experts from different fields of the Faculty of Arts and the Faculty of Social Sciences.
-Doctoral students will gain a thorough understanding of selected topics important to this dynamic field, learn about different theoretical and methodological approaches to the field, get to know terminology, and qualify for independent academic research work or for posts managerial and political skills and knowledge.
-Besides this, the study will help them shape their worldviews and indirectly contribute to the scientific development in the field of the Humanities and Social Sciences.
-Every student enrols on one compulsory core course from the Faculty of Arts and one from the Faculty of Social Sciences.
+The programme includes experts from different areas of the Faculty of Arts and the Faculty of Social Sciences.
+Each enrolled student chooses as a compulsory core course at the Faculty of Arts and one at the Faculty of Social Sciences, according to the preferences arising from the set dissertation (main research problem).
+The exam requires producing a long written work, the content of which is related to the completed area of the compulsory core course.
+The supervisor is responsible for the methodological subject or seminar and is thus connected to the faculty, which is the parent institution in terms of enrolment in doctoral studies, deadlines for mandatory presentations of the doctoral dissertation, citation rules and finally the dissertation defence.